PyMoDAQ/PyMoDAQ/docs/src/user_folder/data_management/data_objects.rst

 DataWithAxes
 ------------

-When dealing with data having axes, the ``DataBase`` object is no more enough to describe the data.
+When dealing with data having axes (even 0D data can be defined as DataWithAxes), the ``DataBase`` object is no more enough to describe the data.
 PyMoDAQ therefore introduces ``DataWithAxes`` which inherits from ``DataBase`` and introduces more metadata and functionalities.